berops/claudie/docs/input-manifest/api-reference.md

   Endpoint under which Claudie will access this node.

+- `username`

+  Name of a user with root privileges, will be used to SSH into this node and install dependencies.
+This attribute is optional.
+In case it isn't specified a `root` username is used.

 - `secretRef` [SecretRef](#secretref)

-  Secret from which private key will be taken used to SSH into the machine (as root).
+  Secret from which private key will be taken used to SSH into the machine (as root or as a user specificed in the username attribute).

   The field in the secret must be `privatekey`, i.e.